Spoons (musical instrument): American folk music

-In the United States, spoons as instrument are associated with American folk music, minstrelsy, and jug and spasm bands.
+In the United States, spoons as instrument are associated with American folk music, minstrelsy, jug bands, and spasm bands.
 These musical genres make use of other everyday objects as instruments, such as the washboard and the jug.
 In addition to common tableware, spoons that are joined at the handle are available from musical instrument suppliers.

 British folk music

 As percussion, spoons accompany fiddle playing and other folk sets.
 An example is seen in Midsomer Murders Series 6, episode 2, where Detective Sergeant Gavin Troy plays the spoons at a house party joining a fiddle player who is entertaining the guests.
 He uses the first technique.
 The guests also contribute percussion by hand clapping in time with the music.

 The song "This Old Man" refers to a related concept, except with sheep bones (hence paddywhack) instead of spoons.

 Canadian folk music

 In Canada, the spoons accompany fiddle playing in Québecois and Acadian music.
 Also, Newfoundland and the Atlantic provinces popularly play the spoons at family gatherings.
 Playing the spoons in Western Canada is closely related to the Métis culture.